Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 # Repository Contents
 __Here's where you'll provide a map of all the top-level contents (where applicable):__
 1. __/src__ - This is where you can see all the coding stuff (.ino).
-2. __/hardware__ - You can see all  the PCB design files here (.ftz, .brd, .sch, .stl).
-3. __/libraries__ - This is the place where you can see the relevant library of the project.
+2. __/libraries__ - This is the place where you can see the relevant library of the project.
-4. __/Images__ - This is where the image files for this readme are..
+3. __/Images__ - This is where the image files for this readme are..
-5. __/Modules__ - This is the place where the code is divided into segments, for better understanding.
+4. __/Modules__ - This is the place where the code is divided into segments, for better understanding.
-6. __/README.md__ - The file you're reading now! :-D
+5. __/README.md__ - The file you're reading now! :-D

 # Block Diagram